 The sauce for this recipe meal consists pumpkin, spinach and tomatoes, garlic and onion.
-The bechamel sauce is not made from cow milk and white flour.
+Our vegan bechamel sauce is not made from cow milk and white flour.
 Instead, we use whole wheat flour and almond milk.
 Cruelty free and much more nutritious.
 Easy peasy!

 I don’t know why but oven-baked meals feel very cozy somehow, the oven warms up your home and it’s like the oven prepares a gift for you.
-This lasagna with pumpkin is a real autumn recipe and has a smooth texture.
-The pumpkin is mashed, and it’s mixed with a spinach-tomato sauce.
-This recipe is very healthy.
+What I love about the lasagna with pumpkin is that it’s a real autumn recipe and the texture feels so surprisingly smooth.
+Mash the pumpkin and mix it with the spinach-tomato sauce.

-The lasagna is sprinkled with roasted sunflower seeds and noble yeast flakes.
+Sprinke the vegetarian lasagna with roasted sunflower seeds and noble yeast flakes.
 This recipe serves four people, but we can eat two days from it.
 That means we have a day off in the kitchen, yeah!

 - 1 butternut squash in pieces, don’t need to be peeled